FriendlyAI/Pystation/README.md

 ## Troubleshooting
-If your listeners are hearing light static when you are streaming from your speakers or microphone, it is likely due to your output volume being too high.
+If your listeners are hearing light static when you are streaming from your speakers or microphone, it is likely due to your (system, not Pystation) output volume being too high.

 ###### train train, i love pystation